mysql-jp-kootsuka/MySQLUpgradeLab/README.md

 # InnoDBClusterLab
 ## This is the Lab exercise about building InnoDB Cluster
 ##
+## Note : MySQL 8.4, where the default setting for consistency has changed and mysqlsh default mode is SQL (adding --js is required for JS processing)
+##
 ## Environment :  The provided VM instance has already installed with MySQL enterprise edition binary.
 ### The /usr/local folder contains the binaries from corresponding tar packages.
 ### The soft links are built to standardize the paths to the corresponding tar folders.